-Luminescent solar concentrators (LSCs) consist of semitransparent plastic slabs doped with highly emissive chromophores which, upon absorption of the sunlight, emit long-wavelength photons.
+Luminescent solar concentrators (LSCs) consist of transparent plastic slabs doped with highly emissive chromophores which, upon absorption of the sunlight, emit long-wavelength photons.
 These photons are guided by total internal reflection to the device edges, where they are converted into electricity by conventional PV cells installed along the slab perimeter.
 Thanks to their easy integration into active architectural elements, LSCs are considered one of the most promising complement for the achievement of near zero-energy balance buildings in highly- populated urban areas, where rooftop surfaces are insufficient for collecting all the energy required for the building operations.

 Thanks to Glass to Power technology, which allows for exceptional spectral coverage, never achieved in any other type of LSC before, it has been possible to obtain a level of conversion efficiency of light power into electrical power up to 3.2% with a degree of transparency in the visible spectrum of around 80% (that is, only 20% of the light is used for power generation while the remaining 80% goes through the panel to illuminate the indoor environment).
 The optical conversion efficiency of the blue/ultraviolet fraction of the solar spectrum reaches record values of over 10%.
-In addition, “ray-tracing” simulations based on experimental data obtained from our prototypes show that these performance is also conserved for large dimensions, paving the way for photovoltaic windows with efficiency levels exceeding 5%.
+In addition, “ray-tracing” simulations based on experimental data obtained from our prototypes show that these performance is also conserved for large dimensions, paving the way for photovoltaic windows with greater efficiency levels.

 Glass to Power uses only intrinsically very stable and durable materials for the production of its LSCs.
 Plastic panels are made of high quality plexiglass already commonly used in building applications.
 Nanoparticles are made entirely of inorganic materials such as silicon, which are intrinsically stable to solar irradiation without any risk of degradation, guaranteeing continuity and durability of electricity generation.